 |Function||Alters vectors by mapping the input value of each component to a different output value.|

 This node is very similar to the RGB Curves node but manipulates a vector input instead of a colour.

 You cannot edit the curves directly in the node.
 To edit the curve, select the node and then in the Node Settings tab of the right-hand pane of the node editor, or in the attribute manager, select the component to edit and you can then edit the curve.
 If you need a larger window (perhaps because you need to make some precise edits) double-click the curve you want to edit in the node, and a separate window will appear, which you can enlarge as much as required.

 Note: a * symbol next to the name indicates the parameter also has an input port.
 A # symbol indicates that the parameter can only be changed with an input node, not in the node itself.

 This lets you choose the vector component to edit.
 Select X, Y, or Z to edit the selected component.

 This is the curve for the selected component.
 Note that you cannot edit the curve in the node.
-To edit it, go to the Node Settings and edit the curve there.
+To edit it, go to the Node Settings or attribute manager and edit the curve there.